 Maj.
 Gen. York's awards and decorations include the Legion of Merit, Meritorious Service Medal with four oak leaf clusters, Army Commendation Medal with two oak leaf clusters, Army Achievement Medal with one oak leaf cluster, Ranger Tab, Parachutist Badge, Air Assault Badge, Jungle Expert Badge, Rappel Master and Expert Infantryman Badge.

 Maj.
 Gen. York's military education includes the Infantry Officers Basic and Advanced Course, Company/Battalion/Brigade Pre-Command Courses, the U.S. Army Command and General Staff College and the U.S. Army War College where he served as Seminar Group Chairman.
 He is a CAPSTONE graduate and has a Masters of Divinity from Bethel (West) Seminary and a Master of Strategic Studies degree from the U.S. Army War College.

-York is married to the former Kathleen Hardy and they have three children, Bryan (25), Sarah (23) and Stephen (21), and one grandson, Jadon Ruel Tegtmeier.
+Maj.
+Gen. York is married to the former Kathleen Hardy and they have three children, Bryan, Sarah and Stephen, and one grandson, Jadon Ruel Tegtmeier.
 He is the Director of First Cause, an International Leadership Development non-profit he created in 2000, active in 4 countries.
-He started and pastored three churches, and consults and speaks both nationally and internationally on leadership and related topics.
-He is a published author of four books and in addition to performing in concert, recorded seven albums of original music.
+He started and pastored three churches, consults and speaks both nationally and internationally on leadership and related topics.
+He is a published author of four books; in addition to performing in concerts.
+He has recorded seven albums of original music.